IIIF/cookbook-recipes/recipe/0029-metadata-anywhere/index.md

 ---
-title: Metadata on any resource
+title: Metadata on any Resource
 id: 29
 layout: recipe
 tags: [presentation]